asingh57/PINK/README.md

 Now the app should be accessible on port 443 of your nginx server.
 The nginx server will forward your http requests to the web servers.

 The following happens upon deployment:
-One by one ansible ssh'es into each of the machines specified in servers file
+One by one ansible SSH's into each of the machines specified in servers file

 etcd is installed on etcd machines nvidia docker2 and nvidia drivers are installed on the gpu servers